Percy Pickard: Pilot instruction at 311 (Czech) Squadron

 In training, Pickard made it a point to accompany pilots on their first sortie over enemy territory.
 Though the risks of being shot down on such flights were the same, the sortie flights Pickard flew with the Czechs were off the books and did not add to his sortie totals.
 One such first trip flight was to Berlin.
 The young pilot had the misfortune of ejecting his side screen window shortly after taking off.
 With the cold night air filling the cockpit, he went to turn back to base when he was met with the unwavering gaze of Pickard, who pointed him in the direction of Germany.
 It was a long, cold trip for the both of them, but when they made it back several hours later a very cold but wiser Czech pilot had learned something of the value the RAF placed on pressing on, regardless.

 It was while Pickard was training the Czech pilots that he was approached to participate in a film project to promote the service.
 Pickard was reluctant to appear, but left 311 Squadron in mid-March, returning in April.
 The film, Target for To-Night, was released that summer, in July 1941.
 The plot concerned a Wellington bomber, F 'Freddie', taking part in a raid over Germany.
 Pickard appeared as Squadron Leader Dickson, the pilot, whose aircraft delivers its bombs but is damaged by flak over the target and struggles to make it back to England.
 The film was produced by the Crown Film Unit and directed by Harry Watt.
-The movie was created to boost the morale of the people of England and encourage young men to join the service.
+The film was created to boost the morale of the people of Britain and encourage young men and women to join the service.
 The film was a box office hit and won an Academy Award in 1942.
 With the release of the film Pickard became a public figure.
 Widely known as the pilot of the bomber “F-Freddie”, he was the living symbol of Bomber Command's night war against Germany.